steviecurran/wrangling-lecture/README.md

   Here it is used to introduce dataframes and how these can be combined

-- Ex2.ipynb, which uses data on the number of fires in the Amazon rainforest, to demonstrate some data cleaning:
+- Ex2.ipynb, which uses data on the number of fires in the Amazon rainforest, to demonstrate some data cleaning and visualisation:

     - Renaming parameters (column names), including the use of dictionaries
     - Identifying problems with the data